rtuszik/lma/README.md

 ### ⚡ **Real-Time Threat Detection**

 Our advanced neural networks can detect bot attacks, social engineering attempts, and credential stuffing in real-time by analyzing the subtle linguistic fingerprints of inauthentic responses.

-### 🔒 **Revolutionary Session Management**

-Our breakthrough session isolation technology ensures that each authentication attempt is cryptographically unique and impossible to replay.
-Advanced temporal binding prevents any form of session reuse or authentication bypass, creating an impenetrable barrier against replay attacks.

 ### 🚫 **Anti-Replay Protection**